IF42/interface/README.md

+# interface
+Basic interfaces for increase of genericity in programs

-# vector
+# list of interafces
-Type class for creating of iterable structures
+* vector - interface for creating of iterable structures
+* repr - serialization and deserialization interafce